Understand Your Finances

 My mindfulness with money comes from my dad.
 I was born in Mexico, in the state of Guanajuato, and, while growing up, we talked openly about money.
 My dad was very reserved, and saved as much as he could.
 He would always tell me, "Money is hard to make.
 Don't spend it all."

-My mom would treat herself to vacations and outings with friends.
+My mom would treat us to vacations and outings.
 But she was also the one who encouraged me to buy a house.
 I recall telling her, "There's no way I could afford a house by myself--let alone one in California!"

 According to the Slate Credit Outlook Survey, Hispanics may be newer to credit than other American adults, but they are diligent about checking their credit score and finding actionable ways to improve it.
 88% have checked their credit score and have done so for tactical reasons (e.g. they want access to a loan or are planning to buy or refinance a home).